 At each prenatal visit, your OB-GYN will measure your fundal height.
 This is the length between the pubic bone and the very top of your uterus.
 An abnormally large fundal height could be a sign that the baby is larger than normal.

-The amount of amniotic fluid is often measured to estimate the size of the fetus.
-If your doctor finds excessive amniotic fluid during a prenatal visit, this may indicate fetal macrosomia.
+The amount of amniotic fluid can be measured to estimate the size of the fetus.
+If your doctor finds excessive amniotic fluid during a prenatal visit, this may be an indication of fetal macrosomia.

 Causes of Macrosomia